Zeavz/json-visualizer/README.md

 # JSON Visualizer
-Visualize your json objects with this simple UI interface!
+Visualize your json objects with this simple UI interface on a react flow canvas
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).